majguo/azure-docs/articles/openshift/howto-integrate-elasticsearch-stack.md

 ---
-title: Integrate your Open Liberty application with Elasticsearch stack
+title: Integrate your Liberty application with Elasticsearch stack
-description: Integrate your Open Liberty application with Elasticsearch stack.
+description: Integrate your Liberty application with Elasticsearch stack.
 author: jiangma
 ms.author: jiangma
 ms.service: container-service
 ms.topic: conceptual
 ms.date: 06/22/2020
-keywords: java, jakartaee, javaee, open-liberty, aro, openshift, red hat, elasticsearch
+keywords: java, jakartaee, javaee, open-liberty, websphere-liberty, aro, openshift, red hat, elasticsearch
 ---

-# Integrate your Open Liberty application with Elasticsearch stack
+# Integrate your Liberty application with Elasticsearch stack

-In this guide, you will integrate your Open Liberty application with Elasticsearch stack to enable distributed logging.
-The Open Liberty application is running on an Azure Red Hat OpenShift (ARO) 4 cluster.
+In this guide, you will integrate your Liberty application with Elasticsearch stack to enable distributed logging.
+The Liberty application is running on an Azure Red Hat OpenShift (ARO) 4 cluster.
 You learn how to:
 > [!div class="checklist"]
+>
 > * Distribute your application logs to hosted Elasticsearch on Microsoft Azure
 > * Distribute your application logs to EFK stack installed on ARO 4 cluster

 ## Before you begin

-In previous guide, a Java application, which is running inside Open Liberty runtime, is deployed to an ARO 4 cluster.
-If you have not done these steps, start with [Deploy a Java application with Open Liberty on an Azure Red Hat OpenShift 4 cluster](howto-deploy-java-openliberty-app.md) and return here to continue.
+In previous guide, a Java application, which is running inside Open Liberty/WebSphere Liberty runtime, is deployed to an ARO 4 cluster.
+If you have not done these steps, start with [Deploy a Java application with Open Liberty/WebSphere Liberty on an Azure Red Hat OpenShift 4 cluster](howto-deploy-java-openliberty-app.md) and return here to continue.

 ## Distribute your application logs to hosted Elasticsearch on Microsoft Azure